Second Level Navigation

 - only one parent is named on the child's birth certificate

 - the other parent named on the child's birth certificate is deceased (provide a certified copy of the death certificate as proof)

-- the County Court of Victoria (external link) or Family Law Courts (external link) issue a court order stating that your child's current name is to be changed to the new name.
+- the County Court of Victoria (external link) or Family Court of Australia issue a court order stating that your child's current name is to be changed to the new name.
 Once you have the court order, complete the Child change of name application form and include a certified copy of the court order with your completed application.
 Information on how to certify your documents is included in the application form.